 I guess I am still a fan of analog microfilm readers, although I must admit they don’t make as much sense as they used to.
 Probably the most interesting thing is that they are unbreakable.
 I really don’t know what could go wrong on them.
 Besides the motorized roll carrier, something in it could go wrong, the rest is really difficult to break.
 A light swap might be required, but in most cases it will be something off the shelf.

-Digital Microfilm Reader
+Digital Microfilm Reader for PC

 Lately, we’ve seen a tendency to head to digital products.
 I guess microfilm and microfiche readers are no strangers to this, so expect to see less and less analog products.
 Personally, I am a fan of digital readers.
 They bring so many thinks to microfilm viewing that analog readers were just not able to.